navaneethkrishnaindeed/bloc_gen/README.md

 # 🚀 Flutter Bloc Generator

+Too much Unwanted freezed Bloc code... ??

-Do you Want to Generate All state, event and even bloc code from a SINGLE VARIABLE but still want option to CUSTOMISE your bloc and event code with out hastle
+Generate All state, event and even bloc code from a SINGLE VARIABLE

+Update State with without having to Rememeber all those events.. in a single context.Set..
+Fn()

+With all options to CUSTOMISE your bloc and event code with out hastle

 Then This is the Package u will ever need...